Best New Online Casino Sites in the US for 2025

 Can I play casino games in every state?

-As of 2024, there are only seven states where online casino gambling is permitted in the US: New Jersey, Pennsylvania, Delaware, Michigan, Connecticut, Rhode Island, and West Virginia.
+There are only seven states where online casino gambling is permitted in the US: New Jersey, Pennsylvania, Delaware, Michigan, Connecticut, Rhode Island, and West Virginia.
 But if you simply want to play casino games without risking your money, you may be allowed to play at social casinos, where playing is simply for fun.
 It would be advisable, however, to check your state's laws and regulations concerning social sweepstakes casinos, as this can also vary.

 Where can I find the best new casino sites?